Frequently Asked Questions (FAQS) About Spring Glen Woods

 Q: What do the bungalows cost to own and maintain?

-Each unit has an annual maintenance cost of $2700, which is broken up into four payments, and we have occasional assessments to cover major repairs (like cutting down dangerous trees, fixing the pool, etc., repairing community buildings, etc.).
-The maintenance pays for property taxes, lawn care, gas, electricity, and all pool maintenance and upkeep.
-We keep the costs down by sharing in the workload, and fixing things we are able to fix without hiring outside workers.
+Each unit has an annual maintenance cost of $3000, which is broken up into four payments, and we have occasional assessments to cover major repairs (like cutting down dangerous trees, fixing the pool, etc., repairing community buildings, etc.).
+The maintenance pays for property taxes, lawn care, gas, electricity, and all pool upkeep.
+We keep the costs down by sharing in the workload and fixing things we are able to fix without hiring outside workers.
 We have a handy and helpful crew here!

 Q: What is required to purchase a bungalow?